sr-murthy/financial-services-register-api/docs/sources/contributing.rst

 Linting warnings should be addressed first, and any changes staged and committed.

-Unit tests can be run all at once using :command:`make unittests` or individually using :program:`pytest`, e.g. running the test class for the :py:class:`~fs_register_api_client.api.FsrApiClient` class:
+Unit tests can be run all at once using :command:`make unittests` or individually using :program:`pytest`, e.g. running the test class for the :py:class:`~fs_register_api_client.api.FinancialServicesRegisterApiClient` class:

 .. code:: shell

-   python -m pytest -sv tests/units/test_api.py::TestFsrApiClient
+   python -m pytest -sv tests/units/test_api.py::TestFinancialServicesRegisterApiClient

 The doctests serve as acceptance tests, and are best run after the unit tests.
 They can be run all at once using ``make doctests``, or individually by library using :command:`python -m doctest`, e.g. running all the doctests in :py:mod:`fs_register_api_client.api`: